CViT: Continuous Vision Transformer for Operator Learning: Continuous Vision Transformer (CViT)

 \section{Continuous Vision Transformer (CViT)}

-While the mathematical foundations of neural operators are well-established \cite{chen1995universal,lanthaler2022error,kovachki2021universal,de2022generic}, the architectural design of these models has not kept pace with the rapid advancements in deep learning.
-As shown in the previous section, the most common neural operator architectures, such as GNO, FNO, DeepONet, and NoMaD, essentially rely on simple building blocks like Fourier layers or fully connected networks, which may not effectively capture the complex spatial dependencies and multiscale features present in many physical systems.
-In contrast, computer vision has seen a proliferation of sophisticated architectures, such as convolutional neural networks and vision transformers, which have been highly successful in learning rich representations from complex high-dimensional data.
-This suggests that there is significant potential to improve the performance and expressiveness of neural operators by drawing inspiration from these advanced techniques.
+While neural operators have shown promising results in learning mappings between function spaces, their architectural design has not fully leveraged recent advancements in deep learning.
+Popular architectures like FNO \citep{li2021fourier}, DeepONet \citep{lu2021learning}, and NoMaD \citep{seidman2022nomad} (see Appendix \ref{sec:neural_operators}) primarily rely on simple building blocks such as Fourier layers or fully connected networks, which may not effectively capture complex spatial dependencies and multiscale features present in many physical systems.

-By using the perspective of neural fields as a bridge to these computer vision architectures, we introduce the Continuous Vision Transformer (CViT), a novel neural operator architecture that combines the strengths of vision transformers and neural fields to learn more powerful and flexible representations of time-dependent physical systems.
-The CViT can be viewed as a well-defined conditioned neural field with transformer architectures being the base field and conditioning function.
-As we will see in detail in the following paragraphs, the base field comprises of a trainable positional encoding of query coordinates (see \eqref{eq:cvit_posenc}), followed by a standard Transformer decoder.
-This base field transformer is then globally conditioned by cross-attention, using the output of a standard ViT backbone as key and values, which is evaluated on the input function $u$.
-See Figure \ref{fig: cvit_arch} for a visual summary.
+Motivated by the success of vision transformers in computer vision tasks, we introduce the Continuous Vision Transformer (CViT), a novel neural operator architecture that combines the strengths of vision transformers and continuous function representations.
+CViT aims to learn more powerful and flexible representations of time-dependent physical systems by leveraging a vision transformer encoder to capture complex spatial dependencies in input functions, a trainable grid-based positional encoding for flexible representation of query coordinates, and a cross-attention mechanism to integrate input function information with query coordinates.

-\paragraph{Base field of CViT.} The base field of CViT consists of three components: a positional embedding, a transformer backbone, and a nonlinear projection mapping.
-To create the positional encoding, we start by creating a uniform grid $\{ \mathbf{y}_{ij}\} \subset [0, 1]^2$, for $i=1, \dots N_x$ and $j=1, \dots N_y$, along with associated trainable latent grid features $\mathbf{x} \in \R^{N_x \times N_y \times C}$ \cite{peng2020convolutional, jiang2020local,mehta2021modulated}.
-Here $\mathbf{x}$ is initialized by a unit Gaussian distribution, and the hyper-parameters $N_x, N_y$ are typically set to match the resolution of the target output functions.
-For a single arbitrary query point $y \in \R^2$, we then compute a Nadaraya-Watson interpolant \cite{nadaraya1964estimating,watson1964smooth} over grid latent features $\mathbf{x}$ as follows,

-where $\epsilon >0$ is a hyper-parameter that determines the locality of the interpolated features.
-The positional encoding from the interpolated grid feature $\mathbf{x}_{0} = \mathbf{x}' \in \R^{1 \times C}$ is then fed as query inputs to the transformer backbone, where we globally condition its output with a latent variable $\mathbf{z}_L(u)$ of the input $u$ (to be described next) as keys and values, applying $K$ cross-attention Transformer blocks as

-Finally, we use a small MLP network to project the output of the transformer backbone to the desired dimension.